User Perceptions and Attitudes Toward Untraceability in Messaging Platforms: Background and related work

+\ourparagraph{Encryption} Many IM platforms provide confidentiality for message \emph{contents} via encryption.
+The most popular protocol in IM is the Signal protocol~\cite{marlinspike_advanced_2013,marlinspike_x3dh_2016}, used by for example WhatsApp~\cite{whatsapp_whatsapp_2020}, Facebook Messenger~\cite{facebook_newsroom_messenger_2016}, and the Signal app.
+The scientific consensus is that the Signal protocol is a state-of-the-art protocol, proven formally secure~\cite{cohn2020formal}.
 Despite IM platforms such as WhatsApp focusing on end-to-end encryption (\etoee), in 2013 users still incorrectly perceived SMS as more privacy-preserving~\cite{church_whats_2013}.
 This misconception was still prevalent despite WhatsApp rolling out end-to-end encryption by default in 2016---in \citet{gerber_finally_2018}'s 2018 study over half the participants incorrectly believed that their messages could be read by third parties.
-Similarly, in 2019 \citet{dechand_encryption_2019} found evidence that WhatsApp's users still did not believe that their messages were kept confidential, and in 2021 when WhatsApp rolled out a new privacy policy 28.42\% of users tried to switch to SMS as an alternative, stating privacy and security as the reason why~\cite{griggio2022}.
+Similarly, in 2019 \citet{dechand_encryption_2019} found that WhatsApp's users still did not believe that their messages were kept confidential, and in 2021 when WhatsApp rolled out a new privacy policy 28.42\% of users tried to switch to SMS as an alternative, stating privacy and security as the reason why~\cite{griggio2022}.

-\ourparagraph{Minimizing data retention} \ Many IM platforms offer features such as disappearing messages, and also let users delete previously sent messages.
+\ourparagraph{Minimizing data retention} Many IM platforms offer features such as disappearing messages, and also let users delete previously sent messages.
 It is unclear if users see both features as privacy enhancing, as users report different reasons for deleting messages.
 In \citet{schnitzler_exploring_2020}'s study, 54.4\% of participants deleted messages for some kind of privacy reason, including reasons such as messages being inappropriate, obsolete, regretted by the sender, mistakenly sent or sent to the wrong receiver.
 However, in the study by \citet{warner_oops_2021}, participants responded that they mostly deleted messages to correct mistakes in conversations.